awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-failed-2.md

 ## Check the Amazon VPC Subnet Configuration<a name="emr-troubleshoot-failed-2-vpc"></a>

-If your cluster was launched in a Amazon VPC subnet, the subnet needs to be configured as described in [Plan and Configure Networking](emr-plan-vpc-subnet.md)\.
+If your cluster was launched in a Amazon VPC subnet, the subnet needs to be configured as described in [Configure Networking](emr-plan-vpc-subnet.md)\.
 In addition, check that the subnet you launch the cluster into has enough free elastic IP addresses to assign one to each node in the cluster\.